Subhoshri/Subhoshri/README.md

 ## About Me:

-I'm a First-year undergraduate student.
-My journey in the world of programming started two years ago, and since then, I've been hooked on crafting clean code and I am currently learning DSA and improving my C++.
+I'm a Second-year undergraduate student.
+My journey into programming started three years ago, and since then, I've been hooked on crafting clean code.
+I am currently learning DSA and immersing myself in Deep Learning.
 I have also immersed myself in getting familiar with web development using HTML and CSS.

 <br>
 <h2 align="center"> My Tech Stack </h2>